 There are numerous cultivars available.
 The one in my back yard has more substantial leaves than ox-eye daisies, some with a serrated edge so neat they look like they have been trimmed with fine pinking shears.
 The stem leaves get long and lance-shaped, with serrated or toothed edges.
-Shasta daisy flower heads are bigger than those of ox-eye daisy, with which they might most readily be confused.
+Shasta daisy flower heads are bigger than those of ox-eye daisy.
 The greens are easy to throw into a dish, especially if they grow in your garden.
-My favorite preparation so far has been to serve them warm and slightly wilted, cut rough with dandelion greens and chopped walnuts, and tossed in a chile-infused, oil-vinegary yucca flower antipasto.
+My favorite preparation so far has been to serve them warm and slightly wilted, cut rough with dandelion greens and chopped walnuts, and tossed in a chili-infused, oil-vinegary yucca flower antipasto.
 Like ox-eye daisy greens, Shasta daisy greens have a strong and unique flavor, so it’s best to taste before you waste.
 I like them shredded into thin ribbons and incorporated into salads with other greens too.

 You Say Wild Chamomile, I Say Pineapple Weed